shambashib20/shambashib20/README.md

 ## Bio

 I am a BTech CSE undergrad, at University of Engineering and Management Kolkata and currently in my 3rd year of curriculum.
-Currently working as a front end developer intern at Docccita.
+Recently worked as a front end developer intern at Docccita.
-Also dabbling with a bit of Flutter and React on the way!
+Currently wroking on projects built with **NextJs**, **React** and **Flutter!**

 My LinkedIn profile: